Photorespiration: CAM (Crassulacean acid metabolism)

 CAM plants, such as cacti and succulent plants, also use the enzyme PEP carboxylase to capture carbon dioxide, but only at night.
 Crassulacean acid metabolism allows plants to conduct most of their gas exchange in the cooler night-time air, sequestering carbon in 4-carbon sugars which can be released to the photosynthesizing cells during the day.
 This allows CAM plants to minimize water loss (transpiration) by maintaining closed stomata during the day.
 CAM plants usually display other water-saving characteristics, such as thick cuticles, stomata with small apertures, and typically lose around 1/3 of the amount of water per CO_{2} fixed.

 C2

 C2 photosynthesis (also called glycine shuttle and photorespiratory CO2 pump) is a CCM that works by making use of – as opposed to avoiding – photorespiration.
 It performs carbon refixation by delaying the breakdown of photorespired glycine, so that the molecule is shuttled from the mesophyll into the bundle sheath.
 Once there, the glycine is decarboxylated in mitochondria as usual, releasing CO2 and concentrating it to triple the usual concentration.

-Although C2 photosynthesis is tradiationally understood as an intermediate step between C3 and C4, a wide variety of plant lineages do end up in the C2 stage without further evolving, showing that it's an evolutionary steady state of its own.
+Although C2 photosynthesis is traditionally understood as an intermediate step between C3 and C4, a wide variety of plant lineages do end up in the C2 stage without further evolving, showing that it is an evolutionary steady state of its own.
 C2 may be easier to engineer into crops, as the phenotype requires fewer anatomical changes to produce.